Number0000/LearningManagement/README.md

 - [Choose an Open Source License](https://choosealicense.com)
 - [GitHub Pages](https://pages.github.com)
 - [Original Template for ReadMe](https://github.com/othneildrew/Best-README-Template)
-- many many other that I complete used and forgot over the past couple years.
-Thank you, geeks
+- many many others that I completely used and forgot over the past couple years.
+Thank you, geeks.
+Because of your pioneer contribution, the world is more open.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->